pfdubois/BridgeBidding/source/NoTrump.rst

 Unfortunately, I'm not sure this is really better than playing everything natural.
 You're giving up the chance of a penalty double.
-Also, when the opponents know this is what you play, as they will at your club, or if they look at your card, they can get away with murder interferring with you, knowing you can't double them.
+Also, when the opponents know this is what you play, as they will at your club, or if they look at your card, they can get away with murder interfering with you, knowing you can't double them.

 The right answer is some form of the Lebensohl convention, which is quite advanced.
 You're lucky to find a partner who knows it.
 People who say they know it and don't